Modus

 Collage of stone facade buildings

 The condition, which some professionals prefer to term “steel frame corrosion” is named after the streets in London and Manchester with which it has become most frequently associated.
-But despite its colourful monikers, it is not restricted to the UK.
+But despite its colourful monikers, it is not restricted to these two cities or the UK.
 It has also cropped up in US cities including New York and Chicago and can occur anywhere in buildings of a certain type.

-At-risk buildings usually date from the first half of the 20th century, especially the 1920s and 1930s.
+At-risk buildings usually date from the first half of the 20th century.
 “It is very common throughout the country in buildings of that age.
-It is not confined to grand, pseudo-Georgian façades in in the West End.
+It is not confined to grand, pseudo-Georgian façades in the West End.
 It could just as easily be in Southend-on-Sea,” says Trevor Rushton FRICS, group chairman at property and construction consultancy Watts.

 The problem often comes to light through a survey carried out before a sale.
 It can also be uncovered when a tenant’s responsibility for dilapidations is assessed at the end of a lease, or during planned preventative maintenance.